Epicodus-Curriculum/intro-full-stack/1_3_html_indentation_and_format_part_one.md

 </    head>
 ```

 Copy paste this code into a `.html` file in VS Code and use the auto formatter tool.
 What happens?
-VS Code’s auto formatter should fail to remove the extra space in the `<     !DOCTYPE html> ` element and the closing `/head>` tag.
+VS Code's auto formatter should fail to remove the extra space in the `<     !DOCTYPE html> ` element and the closing `/head>` tag.

 VS Code at the very least should color code these tags differently to indicate there is a problem.
 By default, the angle bracket will turn red and the element name will turn from a blue to a white color.
 The exact error color code may change if you have chosen a different color theme for VS Code.